 Get Over Your Damn Self: This book is much more geared toward network marketing businesses than I realized.
 It didn’t really apply too much to me, but if you have a direct sales business, check it out.

-Must Have Guide to Blogging: This book by Kayla Aimee was the first blogging book I read, and it walked me through all the steps on how to start a blog.
+The Must-Have Guide to Blogging: This book by Kayla Aimee was the first blogging book I read, and it walked me through all the steps on how to start a blog.
 It was extremely thorough and helpful and I continue to refer back to it.
 If starting your own blog is a dream of yours, this ebook will be an enormous help.
 I also took her affiliate marketing course, and it’s awesome!
 Much more affordable than most other courses.
 Check it out here!

 How to Blog for Profit: Without Selling Your Soul: This is another must-have for newbie or intermediate bloggers.
 Author Ruth Soukup walks you through what she did to grow her blog and business to a seven-figure income.
 Also available on ebook to read for free with Kindle Unlimited.